svakulenk0/hdt_tutorial/README.md

 curl -XGET 'http://localhost:9200'
 ```

+3. Define index mapping in ES (see mapping.json)

-3. Index entity labels into Elastic Search to create an entity catalog:
+4. Index entity labels into Elastic Search to create an entity catalog: